shalinchristian/BatteryPenguine/README.md

 1. Go to the **Releases** page of this repository.
 2. Download the latest **BatteryPenguine.exe** file.
-3. Run the downloaded file—that's it! 🎉
+3. Run the downloaded file to launch the application.
+Optionally, you can configure it to start automatically with your system.

 ### For Developers (Running from Source)